|

 Qing dynasty - Wikipedia

-The Qing dynasty (/ tʃɪŋ / CHING), officially the Great Qing, [b] was a Manchu -led imperial dynasty of China and an early modern empire in East Asia.
-The last imperial dynasty in Chinese history, the Qing dynasty was preceded by the Ming dynasty and succeeded by the Republic of China.
+The Qing dynasty (/ tʃɪŋ / CHING), officially the Great Qing, [b] also known as the Qing Empire or Qing China, was a Manchu -led imperial dynasty of China and an early modern empire in East Asia which existed from 1636/1644 to 1912.

 Qing dynasty | Definition, History, Map, Time Period, Emperors ...